Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 The real picture of Shivaji Maharaj

-The only sculpture made during the lifetime of Chattrapati Shivaji Maharaj commissioned by Belavadi Mallamma, warrior queen of Bailhongal in 1678 is Located at Hanuman Temple at Yadwad, Karnataka.
+The only sculpture made during the lifetime of Chattrapati Shivaji Maharaj, commissioned by Belavadi Mallamma, warrior queen of Bailhongal in 1678, is located at the Hanuman Temple at Yadwad, Karnataka.

 Chattrapati Shivaji Maharaj sculpture